bitcoinops/taproot-workshop/README.md

 Notebooks 1.x, 2.x, etc will be covered during the workshop.
 There is no need to run through those beforehand.

-Stop the current running Jupyter session using Control-C in the terminal.
+Stop the current running jupyter session using Control-C in the terminal.

-After you have finished your Jupyter session, you can deactivate the Python virtual environment with:
+After you have finished your jupyter session, you can deactivate the Python virtual environment with:

 ```